karlgroves/strength-logs/app/docs/docs.md

 ## Purpose and Introduction

+The Strength Logs API allows users to keep track of strength training activities.

 ## Authentication

 Prior to making any requests, the user must be authenticated.
 This is done by `POST`ing to the `/login/` route as described in [Register, Confirm, and Login](RegisterConfirmLoginLogout.md).